vim-test/vim-test/README.md

 Test.vim relies on you being `cd`-ed into the project root.
 However, sometimes you may want to execute tests from a different directory than Vim's current working directory.
-You might have a bigger project with many subprojects, or you might be using [`autochdir`].
+You might have a bigger project or monorepo with many subprojects, or you might be using [`autochdir`].
 In any case, you can tell test.vim to use a different working directory for running tests:

 ```vim